SurvExE-Pc/SGC-Utils/README.txt

 Fourm Page: gallery.ashmi.unaux.com
+Hey look Its on github now!

 If you are wondering why this is not on my main site then it is because:
-I was indefinatly locked out of my accounts, so google and github, this is the "backup" domain.
+I was locked out of my accounts, so google and github, this is the "backup" acc.